Contract terms that are unfair

 - the bargaining strength of the parties compared against each other

-- whether the stronger party put any conditions on the weaker party that were not reasonably necessary to protect the stringer party’s legitimate interests
+- whether the stronger party put any conditions on the weaker party that were not reasonably necessary to protect the stronger party’s legitimate interests

 - whether the weaker party could understand any documents used